Applications closed: 5pm, 12 April 2021

 - A minimum of six years of essential AED maintenance

 For full details of what an AED package includes, visit the Frequently Asked Questions.

 AED Panel Service Providers, AED products and services are required to meet and maintain minimum requirements under the panel contract with the Office of Sport.
-Sporting organisations must rely on their own enquiries to the suitability of the AED Panel Service Provider they engage.
+Sporting organisations and councils must rely on their own enquiries to the suitability of the AED Panel Service Provider they engage.

 Grants are available up to 50 per cent of the AED package in Zones 1 and 2 and up to 75 per cent in Zone 3.

 |Zone||Maximum Grant Amount|